zoe-f-cyborg/week_2_digihist_REAL/journal.md

 ```

 I went to [this](https://treehouse.github.io/installation-guides/mac/homebrew) website, which told me to
-download "Xcode" from the apple app store
+download "Xcode" from the apple app store.
+I did, and then the homebrew installation worked.

 APIs